dprint/dprint/website/src/cli.md

 ## Changing Config Discovery

-dprint will discovery configuration files in the current directory, ancestor directories, and descendant directories while searching for files to format.
+Starting in dprint 0.50, you can change the way dprint discovers configuration files the `--config-discovery` flag:

-Starting in dprint 0.50, you can change this behaviour via the `--config-discovery` flag:
+- `--config-discovery=default` (default) - Discovers configuration files in the current directory, ancestor directories, and descendant directories while searching for files to format.

-- `--config-discovery=default` - Default if none specified.
-Searches for configuration files everywhere.
+- `--config-discovery=no-descendants` - Discovers configuration files in the current directory and ancestor directories.
 - `--config-discovery=false` - Disables all configuration discovery (specify either `--config=<path>` or `--plugins <url-or-path>`).

 Note this can also be set via the `DPRINT_CONFIG_DISCOVERY` environment variable (ex. `DPRINT_CONFIG_DISCOVERY=false`)